 - Supply your own snorkeling gear (mask, fins, and snorkel)

-Volunteers would usually come for a period of 4-12 weeks and would be based at the field study centre, Mwamba, on the coast at Watamu.
+Volunteers would be based at the field study centre, Mwamba, on the coast at Watamu.

-Costs: approximately $37 US per day for guests and $15 US per day for volunteers, including all three meals.
+Costs: approximately $20 US per day for volunteers, including all three meals.

 To apply, please fill out our volunteer application form.